juanma-wp/cra-wp-data/README.md

 - resolvers
 - controls

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses [Docker](https://www.docker.com/) for the backend services implementation
+This project was bootstrapped with [Vite](https://vite.dev/) and it uses [Docker](https://www.docker.com/) for the backend services implementation

 ## Settings